vgthecoder/arduino-midi-player/README.md

 ![hairlessmidi>serialbridge](https://i.ibb.co/rGrYbh9/r.png)

 If one isn't listed, use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
 Open loopMIDI and click on the plus sign.
 Select that midi port you just created, and select it in [Hairless MIDI<->Serial Bridge](https://projectgus.github.io/hairless-midiserial/)'s MIDI In dropdown.
 You can now select that output port in your midi software.
+(If you don't have one, go to [Signal](https://signal.vercel.app/edit), click on Settings, and then midi.
+Now select the output device you created, and click Ok.
+You can open midis with the File dropdown.
+Click the play button to start playback.)

 ![midiloop](https://i.ibb.co/CBfkc5s/s.jpg)